-The device is equipped with an interlock loop that disables and shorts the output if it is opened.
-The terminals of the interlock loop are located at the output connector.
+The device monitors an interlock loop that disables and shorts the output of the attached power amplifier if it is opened.
+The terminals of the interlock loop are located at the amplifier's output connector.
 They are typically fed by the output cable to the actor where they are either short connected or wired to a security push button or switch with a breaking contact.
 The output is disabled if the output cable is disconnected or broken, or if the security push button or switch is activated.

 The device is also equipped with a circuitry that scans the temperature measured by an external Pt1000 sensor.
-This sensor is typically located at the actor, the amplifier output is disabled if the sensor temperature exceeds a preset value.
+This sensor is typically located at the actor, the attached power amplifier is disabled if the sensor temperature exceeds a preset value.
 This ensures a secure operation of the actor and prevents its overloading.